Snowy Hydro Legacy Fund

 Work is already underway on some of these projects and the first studies will be completed in 2019.

-The NSW Government is undertaking a pre-feasibility study to improve international air freight connectivity in regional NSW and export fresh produce faster than ever.
+The NSW Government commissioned an independent, pre-feasibility study to improve international air freight connectivity in regional NSW and identify ways to get NSW’s perishable produce to international markets sooner.